12 Fruits That Cause Gas and a List of Non-Gassy Fruit Alternatives

 The worst dried fruits for gas are dried apricots, figs, plums, dates, raisins and prunes.
 These products usually have very high levels of sorbitol, fructose and indigestible fiber.

-But for most people looking for why fruits are causing gas and other intestinal problems like bloating and cramps, dried fruits would be the first to remove from your diet in the process of elimination.
+But for most people looking to find out why fruits are causing gas, and other intestinal problems like bloating and cramps, dried fruits would be the first to remove from your diet in the process of elimination.

-If you’d still like to enjoy some fruits without gas problems, these 5 types of fruit are the least likely to cause flatulence and other intestinal upsets.
+If you’d still like to enjoy some fruits without digestive problems, these 5 types of non gassy fruit are the least likely to cause flatulence, bloating and other intestinal upsets.

-- Citrus fruits like lemons, limes, oranges, mandarins and grapefruits are usually good low gas fruit options for most people.
+- Citrus fruits like lemons, limes, oranges, mandarins, tangerines and grapefruits are usually good low gas fruit options for most people.
 Lemon or lime juice in water first thing in the morning will also help to improve your overall digestion and assimilation.
 Packaged orange juice is concentrated sugar and bad for gas.

 - Cantaloupe and honeydew melon are low in both sugar alcohols and fructose, though their fiber may still cause some people issues.
-Watermelon does unfortunately have quite a bit of sugar alcohol and can be a problem.
+Watermelon does unfortunately have quite a bit of sugar alcohol and can be a problem for bloating and farting.

-- In terms of berries, blueberries and cranberries are good low gas alternatives and both boast an impressive antioxidant and nutritional profile.
+- In terms of berries, blueberries and cranberries (not dried) are good low gas alternatives and both boast an impressive antioxidant and nutritional profile.

-- Avocados are a low gas fruit and with their beneficial monounsaturated fats are also extremely good for you.
+- Avocados are an excellent non gassy fruit and with their beneficial monounsaturated fats and high antioxidant content are also extremely good for you.

 Don’t Stop Eating Fruits

-Eat only that particular fruit on its own at first, in a decent amount and away from other foods, and you should be able to identify which fruits give you an upset stomach and cause the worst bloating and flatulence for you personally.
+Eat only that particular fruit on its own at first, in a decent amount and away from other foods.
+In this way you should be able to identify which fruits give you an upset stomach and cause the worst bloating and flatulence for you personally.

-I hope this list of gas causing fruit and non gassy alternative fruits has been helpful and would appreciate if you could share it to help other people out there.
+I hope this list of both gas causing fruit and non gassy alternative fruits has been helpful and would appreciate if you could share it to help others out there.